 Professor Jenny Shaw, Professor of Forensic Psychiatry

-Professor Colin Green, Professor of Health Economics, Exeter University
+Professor Colin Green, Professor of Health Economics, University of Exeter

-Dr Antonieta Medina-Lara, Senior Lecturer in Health Economics, Exeter University
+Dr Antonieta Medina-Lara, Senior Lecturer in Health Economics, University of Exeter

 Mr Gary Wallace, Senior Specialist Drugs & Alcohol Team Manager, Plymouth City Council